- Waterfall hike followed by a soak in Tabacón’s hot springs

 Next, you'll see Arenal from the water with a standup paddle boarding trip on Lake Arenal, Costa Rica's largest landlocked body of water.
 The lake is calm and pristine, making a stand-up paddleboard session here ideal for beginners or experienced boarders who want a leisurely paddle to take in the breathtaking scenery and spot water birds like herons and anhingas.

 Your afternoon concludes with a late-afternoon trip to see the area's majestic ospreys in their natural habitat, watching them swoop through the air as the sun begins to set on Arenal.
+Read more about the best hikes in the region.

 Day 5: Outdoor Adventures at Arenal